GregClifford/OEP-Scala/README.md

 ## Usage

 Implement an OffsetStore[F] and provide it to the EventProcessingClient together with Kafka configuration.
 The EventProcessingClient will provide a stream of commits from Kafka.
-In the event of a local failure the client will restart at the last processed offset, which may have been processed by another client.
+In the event of a local failure the client will restart at the last processed offset, which may have been processed by alternative client which the local process failed over to/is load balance by.